 The book group meets weekly on Tuesdays year-round for a brown-bag (bring-your-own) lunch, starting at 11:45 and concluding promptly at 12:45.

 Books are selected by the group and usually focus on the intersection of faith and science.
 Readings are about one chapter a week and discussion is lively.
 This group frequently starts new books and is open to new members.
 Bring a sack lunch if you wish and join the conversation!

-The current book the group is discussing is Thumpin' It: The Use and Abuse of the Bible in Today's Presidential Politics by Jacquest Berlinerblau.
+The current book the group is discussing is Imminent Domain: The Story of the Kingdom of God and its Celebration, by Ben Witherington III.

 LWR Sewers meet every Thursday 9am-noon, to construct quilts that are sent to countries where these practical throws may be used as bedding or even as a door hanging!
 No experience is required as training is given on the job and all hands are needed to lovingly produce these blankets.
 Check out the Lutheran World Relief Website to see where these quilts are sent.